Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 | -------------| ------------- | ------------- | ------------- |
 | **Critical Application** | Within **7 days**  | Within **30 days**  | Within the next release, but after **12 months** at the latest. |
 | **Non-Critical Application**| Within **21 days**  | Within **60 days**  | - |

+The *IT security function* MAY extend SLAs if justified from an individual risk evaluation.
+SLA  extensions MUST be documented along with their justification.

 ## {{site.TITLE_SSDLC_SECOP_INCIDENTMGMT}}